raffal88/edible_mushrooms_classifier/README.md

 # Edible mushrooms classifier
-Mushrooms can be classified as edible, inedible and poisonous.
+The mushrooms can be classified as edible, inedible and poisonous.
 Thirty the most common mushroom species was involded.
 Data set size was about 2900 images.
+The final accuracy was equal 96,4%.

 ## Technologies
-Repo is created with:
+The Repo is created with:
 Python             3.7.4
 fastai             1.0.58
 matplotlib         3.1.1